mosip/documentation/docs/privacy-and-security.md

 * No search on the database (You can find a record only if you know the ID).
 * Clear segregation of Biometric & Demographic data.
 * De-centralised ID usage and data (cannot profile based on usage).
+* Users are not limited to one permenant ID - Virtual ID.
-* Virtual ID and Tokens to prevent profiling across transactions.
+* All relying party gets a privacy enabled tokens to prevent profiling across transactions.
+Permenant ID is never shared.
 * Supports Wallet based decentralized ID issuance and usage.
 * Face data is not sent to ABIS for deduplication.